 Meat and foie gras producers profit twice off of ducks and geese; once for selling their bodies and again for their feathers.
 The soft feathers closest to the birds’ skin is known as “down.”
 Due to its insulating properties, down is often used to make comforters, pillows, and jackets.
 Some birds have their feathers removed during slaughter, while other terrified, fully conscious birds are manhandled and undergo “live plucking.”
 Birds who are subjected to live plucking are restrained while handfuls of feathers are ripped from their bodies which leaves behind bloody wounds.
 Other birds, such as ostriches and peacocks, are farmed to steal their feathers to produce clothing and accessories.

 Leather is collectively known as the skins and hides of animals that have been treated with chemicals and preservatives.
 While leather is produced from many animals, such as bison, zebras, deer, seals, walrus, sharks, and more, a large percentage of leather comes from cows who have been slaughtered for meat.
-The gruesome and agonizing process of cutting the skins from terrified cows’ bodies may even occur while the animal is still alive.
-Leather is often labeled as “Genuine Leather,” with no indication of the animals who died for it.
-Investigations have shown that imported leather has been made from dogs and cats.
+The gruesome and agonizing process of hacking the skins from terrified cows’ bodies may even occur while the animal is still alive.
+Leather is often labeled as “Genuine Leather,” with no indication of the animals who died for it or where it came from.
+Nike and Adidas notoriously use the skins of kangaroos or “k-leather” to produce athletic shoes.
+Investigations have shown that imported leather has come from slaughtered cats and dogs.